 This section highlights the APECS involvement in longer-term projects funded by various funding sources.
 Some projects were initiated by APECS and in others APECS is involved as a partner responsible for certain tasks related to the training of early career researchers, education and outreach.

 One of the goals of APECS is to create a network of polar researchers across disciplines and national boundaries to meet, share ideas and experiences, and develop new research directions and collaborations.
 Our members represent all natural and social sciences research disciplines involved in research in the Polar and Alpine regions and the wider cryopshere.

 @ Tayana Arakchaa, Ruth Hindshaw, Iglika Trifonova, Caroline Coch, Victorio Maximiliano Rocchi (left to right)

-One of the great opportunities that APECS presents for young researchers is its ability to connect students of the same, or similar disciplines, as well as motivate students who might have an interest in broadening their academic spectrum into new fields of research.
-These pages have been put together by APECS members to showcase their particular research area.
-You will find a concise summary of what the research area is about followed by information on key resources (books, journals etc.) and in some cases webinar links where you can learn more about the topic direct from the experts!
-APECS members have also set up discipline specific email lists.
+One of the great opportunities that APECS presents for early career researchers is its ability to connect researchers of the same, or similar disciplines, as well as motivate researchers who might have an interest in broadening their academic spectrum into new fields of research.
+Find some short introductions to some of the research areas involved in Polar and Alpine research.

 Here you will find a list of the key journal titles publishing research related to polar regions.